 The sea moves steadily as if in oblivion, played by the strings, while underneath there is the pinging of small droplets: how the tiny can break off to merge with the vast ocean.
 Although the music has a fairy tale magical quality about it, climate change is warning us that the rising sea level may mean doom for our coastlines and extinction of our precious species.

-To read more about classical music inspired by the Earth click on the link.
+Here, you can read more about classical music inspired by the Earth.

 1 Biography - Your Dictionary